hoffa/junk/README.md

 # 💩 junk
 Old projects and stuff that I've managed to rescue.
-Don't come here.
-For reference, I'm a '92 kid.
+For fun and horror.
+Born in 1992.

 ## (2013/1) mode7